Discover Art and History in Mexico City

-Mexico City can very well be called the city of Museums as the city has more than 150 museums in total.
+Mexico City can very well be called as the city of Museums, it has more than 150 museums in total.

-So if you ever find yourself in Mexico City make sure you check out these museums and art houses that will transport you to an entirely different time period.
+So if you ever find yourself in Mexico City make sure you check out these museums and art houses that will transport you to an entirely different era.

 Museo Nacional de Historia